TooLethal/France-Flag/README.md

-Here’s a polished **GitHub project description** for your French flag design:

----

 # 🇫🇷 CSS Flag of France

 A simple **HTML + CSS project** that recreates the **national flag of France** using styled div elements.
 The design uses three vertical stripes (blue, white, red) aligned side by side, centered on the screen with a black background for contrast.